chipsalliance/f4pga-examples/docs/customizing-makefiles.rst

    PCF := ${current_dir}/<name of your xdc file if applicable>
    SDC := ${current_dir}/<name of your sdc file if applicable>

-   include <path to symbiflow-examples root directory>/common/common.mk
+   include <path to f4pga-examples root directory>/common/common.mk

 Lets talk briefly about each of the commands in the above makefile